 Extreme Caribbean Adventures

 For a unique kiteboarding adventure, try following the wind on a catamaran.
-You’ll be able to ride the wind coming from any direction and enjoy swells and slicks all to yourself.
+You’ll be able to ride the breeze coming from any direction and enjoy swells and slicks all to yourself.
 Guides can teach newbies how to ride the wind in this sport that combines elements of windsurfing, wakeboarding, sailing and parasailing.
 There is also plenty to do between sessions, such as snorkel, scuba, hike, tour or just kick back.

 Sapphire Kite Tours offers 7-day trips departing from Tortola.
 Winter months bring strong trade winds averaging 20-25 mph to the BVIs, and most trips include sessions at Anegada, Virgin Gorda and Jost Van Dyke.
-Catamarans are known for stability in the water, speed and roomy interiors and sleep up to 8 guests.
+Catamarans are known for stability in the water, speed and roomy interiors that sleep up to 8 guests.

 Between January and March, humpback whales mate and calve in the Silver Bank, a region in the Atlantic between Turks and Caicos and the Dominican Republic.
 Snorkelers can slip into the water and swim with the majestic 10- to 12-foot calves as their mothers watch from below.
-Participants get close to the whales with inflatable rafts, where guides give instruction on how to approach the curious calves using slow, gentle movements.
+Participants get close to the whales with inflatable rafts, and guides give instructions on how to approach the curious calves using slow, gentle movements.

 Trinidad’s mountainous terrain is full of animals, but travelers interested in a more extreme critter experience should look toward Mount Tamana, the highest point in the island’s Central Range.
-After a steep, 30-minute climb, hikers enter the first chamber of an intricate cave system, where more than 500,000 bats with wingspans of up to 1 foot roost during the day.
+After a steep, 30-minute climb, hikers enter the first chamber of an intricate cave system, where more than 500,000 bats with wingspans of up to a foot roost during the day.

 Visitors can choose to explore further into the second chamber of the caves, where more than 12 species of bats have been identified.
-At sunset, the group returns to the entrance of the caves to watch as a constant stream of bats flies within centimeters of peoples’ faces.
+At sunset, the group returns to the entrance of the caves to watch as a constant stream of bats flies within centimeters of people's faces.

-Non-swimming friends can enjoy lots of activities while based on the yacht as well, including snorkeling, water skiing, kneeboarding, wakeboarding, sand castle building, shopping, hiking and napping.
+Non-swimming friends can enjoy lots of activities while based on the yacht as well, including snorkeling, waterskiing, kneeboarding, wakeboarding, sand-castle building, shopping, hiking and napping.